-Curved Planar Reformation:
+Curved Planar Reformation (CPR):

-Curved Planar Reformation is a visualization technique used to inspect vascular structures [Kanitsar et al. 2001].
+Curved Planar Reformation is a visualization technique used to inspect vascular structures [5].
 The re-sampled plane in Figure 5 is generated from the central axis of a branch of the tree.
 Thus the stability and correctness of the CPR algorithm could be investigated exemplarily on this special data set.

-5 Conclusions
+5 CONCLUSIONS